April 2023 Newsletter: Growing Your Business and Growing Yourself

-We have revamped and expanded our program offerings to meet ITC facilitators’ and coaches’ needs to learn and deepen their knowledge with Immunity to Change.
-We are excited to announce four new online offerings: Online Facilitator’s Workshop, ITC Mapmaking for 1:1 Coaching, Advanced Test Design, and Using ITC with Teams Day – Online.
+We have revamped and expanded our program offerings to meet Immunity to Change™ facilitators’ and coaches’ needs to learn and deepen their knowledge with Immunity to Change™.
+We are excited to announce four new online offerings: Online Facilitator’s Workshop, Immunity to Change™ Mapmaking for 1:1 Coaching, Advanced Test Design, and Using Immunity to Change™ with Teams Day – Online.

 “The virus has the potential to show us even more deeply that we are first of all members of one single vulnerable species just trying to make its way on one single fragile planet.
 The more that we come to experience that, the bigger is the transformative potential–that these systems, valuable though they may be, are just constructions.”